CAM SPECIAL INITIATIVES

 Fellowship and Scholarship Programs

 CAM's fellowship and scholarship programs help to diversify the California museum workforce and support emerging museum professionals.
-These programs are spearheaded by CAM's Multicultural and Emerging Professionals Committee, who purpose is to increase the number of underrepresented communities in museums as paid staff members, namely individuals of Latino/Hispanic, African, Asian, Native American, or Pacific Islander descent.
+These programs are spearheaded by CAM's Multicultural and Emerging Professionals Committee to increase the number of underrepresented communities in museums as paid staff members, namely individuals of Latino/Hispanic, African, Asian, Native American, or Pacific Islander descent.

 California Networks for Collaboration